 Check out the options below for more possible options.
 Each solution below offers a good solution depending on your budget, committee recommendations, etc. We will list our recommended options first followed by the less recommended options.

 Note: We have recently updated these suggestions to reflect pricing and compatibility changes in the industry.

 –The simplest and cleanest option is if you can purchase a 32-bit Windows 10 system from us at this link which comes with CROSS Library preinstalled and configured.
-This is a simple option because we preinstall CROSS Library and configure Windows 10 for you without any effort on your part.
+This is a simple option because we pre-install CROSS Library and configure Windows 10 for you without any effort on your part.